There has been a tidal wave of questions about an NYC parking ticket for “no standing-bus stop”

 - How do I know the length of a bus stop?
-I was parked far away from the bus stop sign?

-The NYC parking rule
+The NYC bus stop parking rule

 Violation Code (VC) 19 prohibits: